 How can I help?

 The Unruly Woman is both my heart’s work and my full-time job.
 My workshops and private sessions take place by phone, Skype, email, and (for the phone-loathing introvert among us) instant message.
-I also hold space for an ever-expanding community of Unruly Women to connect and support one another online and in-person in Minneapolis, Minnesota.
+I also hold space for an ever-expanding community of Unrulies to connect and support one another online and in-person in Minneapolis, Minnesota.
 You can learn much more about the work that I do over here in my blog.

 "Christy never fails to amaze me.
 Thank you for being here on the planet, listening to your voices and encouraging us to do the same." - Kat Alessi